andrewshingler/custom-milter/README.md

 If you made any typos, you will see them in the log, and there will be nothing listening on port 8800.
 Try again and issue `systemctl stop supervisord && systemctl start supervisord` or `systemctl stop supervisor && systemctl start supervisor`.

-**It is advised to install a host firewall, so you can reject incoming connections to Milter that are not coming from your Zimbra cluster.
+**It is advised to install a host firewall, so you can reject incoming connections to Milters that are not coming from your Zimbra cluster.
 On a single server you can use `socketname = "inet:127.0.0.1:8800"` in the Python script.**

 If it works, enable it for Zimbra: